 • At least 80% of the subsidy must be spent in Poland.

 Contact us for further assistance.

-During the last 9 years of producing films for the P&G’s brand Pantene, we’ve had the opportunity to work with many celebrities from around the world.
+During a decade of producing films for the P&G’s brand Pantene, we’ve had the opportunity to work with many celebrities from around the world.
 Such campaigns require a meticulously planned schedule that we never take for granted.

 As EP and co-owner of the PSN Poland Partner company, Julia has had a busy career.
 From PA work back in 1999, she soon jumped into a producer role for big projects shot in Poland with international clients, as well as productions for the local market shot across Europe and as far as New Zealand, Cuba, South Africa, and Malaysia.
 Read more...

 Head of Production at Saatchi & Saatchi Worldwide.